 Government urged to review UK rabies risk

-Veterinary experts and animal welfare groups have told the BBC they are concerned they no longer provide adequate protection against the threat of the disease.
+Veterinary experts and animal welfare groups have told the BBC they are concerned that the rules no longer provide adequate protection against the threat of the disease.

 "There is enough evidence from people on the front line that the risk has increased as a result of the changes," said veterinary surgeon Prof Sheila Crispin.

 The Department for Environment, Food and Rural Affairs (Defra) says the risk of a dog with rabies coming into the UK is very low.

 Listen to the full report on 5 live Investigates on BBC Radio 5 live on Sunday, 20 October at 11:00 BST or download the programme podcast.

 It estimated the new rules mean there would be one case of rabies in a pet in the UK once every 211 years, with the possibility of a person dying from rabies obtained from a pet once in every 21,000 years.